Marak/svelte5-static-site-generator-issue/README.md

 npm run dev
 ```

-This all works as expeted.
+This all works as expected.

 ### Building